signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 The definer is NOT a `IPoco`, doesn't define a "Poco family", only the interfaces that specialize it are `IPoco` and define a family.

+__Note:__ `[AutoImplementationClaim]` is an "advanced" attribute that states that this member is not a regular property, it will be automatically implemented by some aspects of the framework.

 #### The [CKTypeSuperDefiner] defines abstract IPoco
 Using the `[CKTypeSuperDefiner]` makes direct extensions on the interface an abstraction rather